 - A. OCOK will manage the Provider Network, and does not intend to provide direct services, nor to compete with its service partners.
 Provider performance will be evaluated and monitored regularly.
 Assistance will be made available to Providers in order to assist them in meeting performance standards.
 In addition, OCOK plans to recruit Providers to fill gaps created by agencies failing to meet standards. - B. Each Provider must specify a technical contact, a person familiar with program operations and relevant technology systems used within the organization.
 The technical contact's responsibilities include the following: - serve as liaison between the Provider and OCOK technical staff; - request the creation and deactivation of user accounts for OCOK software systems; - request training and support for the Provider's staff in the use of OCOK software systems; and - report technical problems related to OCOK software systems. - C. OCOK's approach to managing services is outcome driven, data informed, and performance based.
-As the OCOK, we will implement network-wide service management and outcomes measurement system that will allow us to evaluate case progress and service program effectiveness at both the case and system levels. - D. Providers who deliver more than one service will have separate contracts for each service to ensure compliance with applicable state and federal laws, regulations, and rules, and to allow for more accountability for outcomes. - E. Providers are paid a daily rate per client and are responsible for the day-to-day needs and activities of the client (to include but not limited to; food, housing, transportation, educational services, and any health and safety needs). - F. Interactions between OCOK and Network Provider include but, not limited to the following:
+As the OCOK, we will implement network-wide service management and outcomes measurement system that will allow us to evaluate case progress and service program effectiveness at both the case and system levels. - D. Providers who deliver more than one service will have separate contracts for each service to ensure compliance with applicable state and federal laws, regulations, and rules, and to allow for more accountability for outcomes. - E. Providers are paid a daily rate per client and are responsible for the day-to-day needs and activities of the client (to include but not limited to; food, housing, transportation, educational services, and any health and safety needs). - F. Interactions between OCOK and Network Provider include but not limited to the following:

-Residential Network Providers: - 1.
-A monitoring review (desk and/or on-site) will be completed for at least 90% of the total Network Providers within the first year of enrollment.
+Residential Network Providers:

-- 2. At least 80% of the Child Placing Agency Providers will have an on-site visit within the first year of enrollment. - 3.
-At least 70% of Emergency Shelter/General Residential Operation/Residential Treatment Center Providers will have an on-site visit within the first year of enrollment if serving more than ten (10) Region 3b clients in a quarter.
-The Residential Care Coordinator will conduct case review on an ongoing basis to monitor for Service Delivery. - 4.
-After the initial monitoring visit there will be annual monitoring reviews (desk and/or on-site) and interviews in order to monitor quality management.
-Providers will also be engaged in regular and on-going training, and evaluation of appropriateness of placements made through the regular submission of data for performance outcomes.
+- 1. A Monitoring Review (desk and/or on-site) will be completed for at least 90% of the total Network Providers within the first year of enrollment. - 2.
+At least 80% of the Child Placing Agency Providers will have an on-site monitoring visit within the first year of enrollment.
+The assigned OCOK Care Coordinator will conduct case review on an ongoing basis to monitor for Service Delivery. - 3.
+At least 70% of Emergency Shelter/General Residential Operation/Residential Treatment Center Providers will have an on-site monitoring visit within the first year of enrollment if serving more than ten (10) Region 3b clients in a quarter.
+The assigned OCOK Care Coordinator will conduct case review on an ongoing basis to monitor for Service Delivery. - 4.
+After an initial Monitoring Review there will be annual Monitoring Reviews (desk and/or on-site) in order to monitor compliance with OCOK contract requirements and quality management.
+Providers will also be engaged in regular and on-going training, and evaluation of appropriateness of placements made through the regular submission of data for performance outcomes. - 5.
+Inactive Providers by OCOK will not receive an annual Monitoring Review.
+Once they become active an Administrative Review of Policies and Procedures will take place within 30-days of becoming active again in the Network and a Program Review will take place within 3-6 months of first placement.